ilkilab/agorakube/README.md

 - How to contribute
 - Licence

-## What is IlkiKube
+## What is AgoraKube

-IlkiKube is an easy-to-use, stable Kubernetes distribution (Kubernetes v1.15)
+AgoraKube is an easy-to-use, stable Kubernetes distribution (Kubernetes v1.15)

 By its symplicity, IlkiKube provide a good way to deploy and manage K8S CLusters.

-IlkiKube is based on Ansible scripts that install and configure Kubernetes componants (control plane and data plane) quickly on bare-metal / VMs / Cloud Instances, as systemd services.
+AgoraKube is based on Ansible scripts that install and configure Kubernetes componants (control plane and data plane) quickly on bare-metal / VMs / Cloud Instances, as systemd services.

 Many options are customizable, like DNS Service (default: CoreDNS), Ingress (default: Traefik), Runtime (Default: Containerd), certificats,...